HS2 Project Update

 The reset approach

-A specialist taskforce, based on the successful Crossrail recovery model that delivered the Elizabeth Line, is creating new cost and schedule estimates.
+A specialist taskforce, based on the successful Crossrail recovery model that delivered the Elizabeth line, is creating new cost and schedule estimates.
 These will undergo thorough verification before adoption.

 Simultaneously, HS2 is building the right organisational structure with critical appointments: